 What makes CHOC unique?

-Cambridge Handel Opera Company (CHOC) will put on Baroque operas that celebrate the fusion of music and the stage with performances that are not just ‘historically informed’, but ‘historically inspired’.
-There will be meaningful integrity between what happens in the music and what happens on stage.
-Baroque stagecraft will be incorporated into our productions in a manner that speaks directly to audiences.
+Cambridge Handel Opera Company (CHOC) puts on Baroque operas that celebrate the fusion of music and the stage with performances that are not just ‘historically informed’, but ‘historically inspired’.
+There is meaningful integrity between what happens in the music and what happens on stage.
+Baroque stagecraft is incorporated into our productions in a manner that speaks directly to audiences.

-Performances will be led from the harpsichord by Artistic Director Julian Perkins.
-The company will combine the best of youth and experience.
-Period instrumentalists from the ensemble Sounds Baroque will rub shoulders with advanced students, while the cast will bring together young and more experienced professional solo singers.
+Performances are led from the harpsichord by Artistic Director Julian Perkins.
+The company combines the best of youth and experience, with a cast that combines upcoming stars and more experienced professional solo singers, and an orchestra where leading professionals work and perform alongside advanced students.

 More information on CHOC at julianperkins.com